JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7937 days**.

-And here is a just a random fact -  **Bird droppings are the chief export of Nauru, an island nation in the Western Pacific**.
+And here is a just a random fact -  **The King Cobra has enough venom in its bite that it can kill up to 13 adults**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)